-In accordance with federal law, the annual limit on a participant's pre-tax contributions increases to \$16,500 in 2009.
-An additional, phased-in catch up contribution has been added for use by those ages 50 and older.
-Those who meet the age requirement may contribute an additional \$5,500 in 2009.
+In accordance with federal law, the annual limit on a participant's pre-tax contributions remains at \$16,500 in 2010.
+An additional, catch up contribution is available for those ages 50 and older who may contribute an additional \$5,500 in 2010.

 The State also provides a \$10 per-pay employer match to contributions by deferred compensation program participants, which began on January 1, 2001.
 The plan is approved under Section 401(a) of the Code.
-However, the state match was suspended by the Legislature for fiscal year 2009.
-It will remain suspended for fiscal year 2010.
+However, the state match was suspended by the Legislature for fiscal years 2009 and 2010 and will remain suspended for fiscal year 2011.

 Assets purchased through the State's plan include a managed income portfolio, money market funds and a variety of mutual funds.
-The total market value of plan assets as of December 31, 2008 was \$247.6 million.
+The total market value of plan assets as of July 31, 2010 was \$330.1 million.